timvink/mkdocs-enumerate-headings-plugin/README.md

 ## Contributing

-Very much open to contributions!
+Contributions are very welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) before putting in any work.

 This plugin was inspired by [ignorantshr/mkdocs-add-number-plugin](https://github.com/ignorantshr/mkdocs-add-number-plugin), which focuses on enumerating single selected pages.